zsq259/TokenSkip/Readme.md

 ## Token Pruning

-Obtain the original CoT outputs of the training data, using the target LLM.
+**1.Obtain the original CoT outputs of the training data, using the target LLM**

 Modify the command lines in `eval.sh` (e.g., set `DATA_TYPE` to `train`) and run `evaluation`.